Psocodea

-Psocids lay their eggs in minute crevices or on foliage, although a few species are known to be viviparous.
-The young are born as miniature, wingless versions of the adult.
-These nymphs typically molt six times before reaching full adulthood.
-The total lifespan of a psocid is rarely more than a few months.

-Booklice range from approximately 1 mm to 2 mm in length (″ to ″).
-Some species are wingless and they are easily mistaken for bedbug nymphs and vice versa.
-Booklouse eggs take two to four weeks to hatch and can reach adulthood approximately two months later.
-Adult booklice can live for six months.
-Besides damaging books, they also sometimes infest food storage areas, where they feed on dry, starchy materials.
-Although some psocids feed on starchy household products, the majority of psocids are woodland insects with little to no contact with humans, therefore they are of little economic importance.
-They are scavengers and do not bite humans.

-Psocids can affect the ecosystems in which they reside.
-Many psocids can affect decomposition by feeding on detritus, especially in environments with lower densities of predacious micro arthropods that may eat psocids.
-The nymph of a psocid species, Psilopsocus mimulus, is the first known wood-boring psocopteran.
-These nymphs make their own burrows in woody material, rather than inhabiting vacated, existing burrows.
-This boring activity can create habitats that other organisms may use.

-Interaction with humans

-Some species of psocids, such as Liposcelis bostrychophila, are common pests of stored products.
-Psocids, among other arthropods, have been studied to develop new pest control techniques in food manufacturing.
-One study found that modified atmospheres during packing (MAP) helped to control the reoccurrence of pests during the manufacturing process and prevented further infestation in the final products that go to consumers.

 External phylogeny

 Psocodea has been recovered as a monophyletic group in recent studies.
 Their next closest relatives are traditionally recognized as the monophyletic grouping Condylognatha that contains Hemiptera (true bugs) and Thysanoptera (thrips), which all combined form the group Paraneoptera.
 However, this is somewhat unclear, as analysis has shown that Psocodea could instead be the sister taxon to Holometabola, which would render Paraneoptera as paraphyletic.

 Here is a simple cladogram showing the traditional relationships with a monophyletic Paraneoptera:

 Here is an alternative cladogram showing Paraneoptera as paraphyletic, with Psocodea as sister taxon to Holometabola:

 Internal phylogeny

 Here is a cladogram showing the relationships within Psocodea:

 Classification

 The order Psocodea (formerly 'Psocoptera') is divided into three extant suborders.

 Suborder Trogiomorpha

 Trogiomorpha have antennae with many segments (22–50 antennomeres) and always three-segmented tarsi.

 Trogiomorpha is the smallest suborder of the Psocoptera sensu stricto (i.e., excluding Phthiraptera), with about 340 species in 7 families, ranging from the fossil family Archaeatropidae with only a handful of species to the speciose Lepidopsocidae (over 200 species).

 Trogiomorpha comprises infraorder Atropetae (extant families Lepidopsocidae, Psoquillidae and Trogiidae, and fossil families Archaeatropidae and Empheriidae) and infraorder Psocathropetae (families Psyllipsocidae and Prionoglarididae).